 Phonics at Bishop Ellis

-The Year 1 statutory phonics check
+The Year 1 statutory Phonics Screening Check

 At the end of year 1, children undertake the phonics screening check.
 This is a statutory requirement of all children in England.
 It is done on a 1:1 basis with your child’s teacher or a familiar adult in school.
 The check is made up of 40 real and nonsense words which children read using their knowledge of phase 2-5 sounds.
 The check is designed to give both teachers and parents information about how your child is progressing in phonics.
 The pass mark is set every year nationally and is usually around 32 correct answers out of 40.
 If children do not pass, do not worry, the children will receive more support during year 2 and will re-take the check the following year.

 Year 2 and above.